 | 7 days – 168 hours | € 43,00 | € 6,14 |

 Metro opens every day around 06:00 and closes around 00:30.
 Tip!
 If you need to travel earlier or later, you can use the night buses.
-We recommend to use the Glimble app to plan your route and check the most up-to-date metro timetable.
+We recommend using the 9292.nl website or app to plan your route and check the most up-to-date metro timetable.

 Amsterdam metro will operate according to a Sunday timetable on:

-On Wednesday 31 December 2025 metros will run the weekday (Christmas holidays) timetable until about 20:00.
-Later, on 1 January 2026 night network will start at 1:30 and you can travel on metro lines 52 and 54, GVB night buses and ferry lines F3 and F4.
+On Wednesday 31 December 2026 metros will run the weekday (Christmas holidays) timetable until about 20:00.
+Later, on 1 January 2027 the night network will start at 1:30 and you can travel on metro lines 52 and 54, GVB night buses and ferry lines F3 and F4.
 All other metro lines will start at 07:00 and run according to the Sunday timetable.

 Please note: Amstel Station will be closed on New Year’s Eve.
 Metro 54 will therefore not stop at this station.
 All passageways at Centraal Station will be closed from 20:00.
 You can use the Cuyperspassage bicycle and pedestrian tunnel between the IJ side (rear) and the Stationsplein (front).